HL7/smart-app-launch/input/pages/app-launch.md

 *A large range of threats to access tokens can be mitigated by digitally signing the token as specified in [RFC7515](https://tools.ietf.org/html/rfc7515) or by using a Message Authentication Code (MAC) instead.
-Alternatively, an access token can contain a reference to authorization information rather than encoding the information directly into the token itself.
+Alternatively, an access token can contain a reference to authorization information, rather than encoding the information directly into the token itself.
 To be effective, such references must be infeasible for an attacker to guess.
 Using a reference may require an extra interaction between the